ff6347/prototyping-machines/video-prototypes/brainlink-daniel-paul/index.md

 ### Motion tracking

-To introduce the researcher we animated a chyron which moves with the speakers face by motion-tracking the nose and mapping it to the text position.
+To introduce the researcher we animated a chyron which moves with his face by motion-tracking the nose and mapping it to the text position.

 ### Stop motion